gerwitz/hgc-v12/src/writing/2008/2008-04-14-classname-of-the-day.md

 ---
-title: Classname of the day
+title: Classname of the Day
 categories:
 - work
 content-tags: